The Eyes of Glouphrie

 And here Brimstail's story ends….. for now.
 He now wonders whether you would like to see something and the sends you to the next cave to look around.

 In this cave next door you will find a few interesting things: A working machine of some sort...

 And the remains of a broken statue of Glouphrie the Untrusted

 You obviously break out in a sweat, afraid to use the dictionary again to understand Hazelmere.
 Brimstail, however, seems to think he would love to talk about the Old Days and if he really wants to talk to you, he will surely find a way.
 One last request from Brimstail though: Find out anything you can about Glouphrie.
 And you are off on your merry way.
-Should you have your house in Yanille now is the time to go there: A short walk from where Hazelmere lives.
+The easiest way of getting to Hazelmere is via the Yanille Lodestone.
+Should you have your house in Yanille, you can use the House Teleport spell.
 If not, either with a Watch Tower teleport or a Ardougne teleport you can get in the vicinity of Hazelmere's peninsula.
 Or you could use the Fairy Rings with the combination CLS that will take you to Hazelmere's house, though you would need to travel to Zanaris to use this.